evheniy/yeps/README.md

     }).then(async () => {

-      // it wont work
+      // it won't work

     }).catch(async () => {

-      // it wont work
+      // it won't work

     });